Irish presidential inauguration: Dress codes

 For the first inauguration in 1938 President-elect Douglas Hyde wore a morning suit, with black silk top hat.
 Morning suits continued to be a standard feature of Irish presidential inaugurations until 1997 when Mary McAleese, whose husband disliked wearing formal suits, abolished their use for inaugurations (and for all other presidential ceremonial).
 From then, guests were required to wear plain business suits, and judges were prohibited from wearing their distinctive wigs and gowns.
 Ambassadors were also discouraged from wearing national dress.

 End of the day

 The president-elect (unless they are already a serving president, in which case they will already be living in the presidential residence) are usually driven to the inauguration from their private home.
 After the ceremony they are driven through the streets of Dublin to Áras an Uachtaráin, the official presidential residence, where they are welcomed by the secretary-general to the president, the head of the presidential secretariat.

 That evening, the Irish government hosts a reception in their honour in the State Apartments (the former Royal Apartments) in Dublin Castle.
 Whereas the dress code was formerly white tie affair, it is now more usually black tie.

+List of inauguration ceremonies

+The inauguration ceremonies marking the start of a new seven-year presidential term of office and also the two marking the start of early presidential elections following the intra-term death or resignation of an incumbent president are listed in the table below.